 If your company vehicle is a van and does not fit the definition of a car, you can claim the ‘annual investment allowance’ (AIA).
 This lets you deduct the full value of the van from pre-tax profits in the first year of owning it.

-Generally, you can reclaim all of the VAT on a car or commercial vehicle (van, lorry, tractor) if it’s used exclusively for business.
+If your company is VAT-registered, you can generally reclaim all of the VAT on a car or commercial vehicle (van, lorry, tractor), as long as you use it exclusively for business.
 This means that the vehicle must not be available for any private use whatsoever, including travelling between your home and workplace unless the car is:

 If the vehicle is also used for personal journeys, you can only reclaim the portion of VAT that relates to business use.